CMobley7/Data_Analyst_Nanodegree/Intro to Descriptive and Inferential Statistics/README.md

 Lesson 7: Sampling Distributions
 - Apply the concepts of probability and normalization to sample data sets.

+Lesson 8: Estimation
+- Estimate population parameters from sample statistics using confidence intervals.
+- Estimate the effect of a treatment.

+Lesson 9: Hypothesis Testing
+- How to determine if a treatment has changed the value of a population parameter.

+Lesson 10: t-tests
+- How to test the effect of a treatment.
+- Compare the difference in means for two groups when there are small sample sizes.

 ## Prerequisites and Requirements
 This course assumes understanding of basic algebra and arithmetic.

 ## Why Take This Course
-This course will teach you the basic terms and concepts in statistics as well as guide you through introductory probability.
+This course will teach you the basic terms and concepts in statistics, guide you through introductory probability, as well as the basic tools of inferential statistics.

 You will learn how to....